OpenDSA/OpenDSA-LTI/README.md

     secret_key_base: secret_string
   ```

-  - Now production server is ready deployment, switch back to OpenDSA-DevStack termainal and execute the following
+  - Now production server is ready for deployment, switch back to OpenDSA-DevStack termainal and execute the following
   ```
   bundle exec cap production deploy
   ```

 ### Final Steps

   - Adding The Nginx Host.
 In order to get Nginx to respond with the Rails application, we need to modify it's sites-enabled.
-Open up `/etc/nginx/sites-enabled/default` in your text editor and we will replace the file's contents with the below conficuration.
+Open up `/etc/nginx/sites-enabled/default` in your text editor and we will replace the file's contents with the below configuration.
 Replace `prod_server_name` with your domain name.

   ```
   server {
           listen 80 default_server;